JulianWDev/MetData/docs/assignments/four.md

 distance_cafe = time_in_seconds * speed_ms
 print(distance_cafe)
 ```
-Initially we call the street network of amsterdam.
-From there we isolated for all nodes walking distance to set up a general limiting box which describes the walking distance from our end/start point.
-Then by limiting the restaurant data set for this bounding box and projecting it we can see what cafes, bars and resturants are within approximatly 10min walking distance.
+Initially, we call the street network of Amsterdam.
+From there, we isolated for all nodes walking distance by setting dist_type to 'network' which visualizes nodes that are 750 m away over the edges.
+With this, we set up a general limiting box that describes the walking distance from our end/start point.
+Then, by limiting the restaurant dataset for this bounding box and projecting it we can see what cafes, bars and resturants are within approximatly 10 min walking distance.

 ```Python
 x_coor = 52.372870